clydebarrow/esphome-docs-hugo/content/components/image.md

 - **transparency** (*Optional*): If set the alpha channel of the input image will be taken into account.
 The possible values are `opaque` (default), `chroma_key` and `alpha_channel`.
 Binary images do not support `alpha_channel`.
 See discussion on transparency below.
 - **invert_alpha** (*Optional*, boolean): Applicable to binary and grayscale only, this will invert the colors, i.e. make black white and vice versa.
 Useful for e-ink displays.
 Defaults to `false`.

 - **dither** (*Optional*): Specifies which dither method used to process the image, only used in GRAYSCALE and BINARY type image.
 Defaults to [NONE`.
-You can read more about it `here](https://pillow.readthedocs.io/en/stable/reference/Image.html?highlight=Dither#PIL.Image.Image.convert) and [here](https://en.wikipedia.org/wiki/Dither).
+You can read more about it `here ](https://pillow.readthedocs.io/en/stable/reference/Image.html?highlight=Dither#PIL.Image.Image.convert) and [here ](https://en.wikipedia.org/wiki/Dither).

   - `NONE`: Every pixel converts to its nearest color.
   - `FLOYDSTEINBERG`: Uses Floyd-Steinberg dither to approximate the original image luminosity levels.